 As a product manager, you need to know what users think about your product and how they’re enjoying their experience.
 You also need to understand what aspects of your product perform well, and what needs to be improved.

 Good product managers keep asking themselves: “What features should I include in the next version of my product?”, “What is it that people really want and need?”, “How can I measure the success of my product launch”?

-And that’s why I’ve looked at 400 surveys that 81 product managers run with Survicate.
+And that’s why we've looked at 400 surveys that 81 product managers run with Survicate.
 So you know exactly what product survey questions to ask and how to improve your product.

 So what are the top 10 product surveys?
 Here’s the list:

 - Website Feedback Surveys